zieluzieluzielu/cookbook-backend/README.md

 https://github.com/zieluzieluzielu/cookbook-frontend

-## TO BE DEVELOPED
+## TO BE DEVELOPED SOON

+- postgresql connection (Heroku)
 - improving the form of adding recipes (more friendly UI)
 - layout adaptations
-- fixing minor bugs
-- user registration  / login (with WebSecurityConfigurerAdapter) + adding specific roles
+- user registration  / login (using WebSecurityConfigurerAdapter), adding specific roles
-- postgresql connection
 - deleting of objects
 - poszerzenie bazy danych o informacje o logowaniach, data dodania przepisu
-- tagi do dania?
-- postgresql
-- scheduler do przepisow sciaga kalorycznosc i zapisuje do bazy.
+- adding tags to recipes
+- adding information about number of people for which dish is made.
-- add kcal per person
+- information about nutrition values per person.
-- infomracja o ilosciach osob : FOR 2 PEOPLE / FOR 4 PEOPLE
+- fixing minor bugs

 ## DEMO APP